Chances are that your listing isn’t the only one that suffers from Google My Business reviews not showing up.

 Google My Business Listing Issues

 There are a few scenarios that point to problems within a Google My Business (GMB) listing as that leads to a Google review not showing up.
 This is easily fixed with a few changes within the GMB listing.
+However, there are some scenarios where reviews don’t appear because of changes within the GMB platform.

 Inaccurate Listing Information